tijh/ELAN-MATLAB/METADATA.md

 MtO = therapist out of view

 #### Mutual_Facing
-- for each timepoint, a linear combination of the previous was calculated.
+For each timepoint, a linear combination of the individual facing tiers was calculated.
 If the therapist and client share the same state, the annotation value is simply F = facing, NF = not facing and O = out of view.
-If the two have different states, the annotation value is a concatenation of the two values occurring at the moment, for example
+If the two have different states, the annotation value is a concatenation of the two values occurring at the moment, for example:
 CFMtNF = client is facing the therapist but the therapist is not facing the client COMtF = client is out of view, therapist is facing the client